emcparland/dmspOTUs/mmetsp18s/README.md

 grep "^>" otu_seqs.fa |wc -l
 ```

-- The MMETSP 18S sequences:
+- The MMETSP 18S sequences

-My reference sequences are full-length 18S sequences from the transcriptomes of the MMETSP database.
-For blast analyses I used the recently re-assembled MMETSP transcriptomes ([Johnson, Alexander and Brown 2018](https://academic.oup.com/gigascience/article/8/4/giy158/5241890)), for the 18S sequences, I obtained the sequences from [iMicrobe](https://datacommons.cyverse.org/browse/iplant/home/shared/imicrobe/projects/104/18s/18s.fa)
+My reference sequences are full-length 18S sequences from the MMETSP strains, which were obtained from [iMicrobe](https://datacommons.cyverse.org/browse/iplant/home/shared/imicrobe/projects/104/18s/18s.fa).
+(For blast analyses to determine which MMETSP contain DMSP synthesis genes, I used the recently re-assembled MMETSP transcriptomes ([Johnson, Alexander and Brown 2018](https://academic.oup.com/gigascience/article/8/4/giy158/5241890)).

 You should have n=655 18S sequences from the MMETSP transcriptomes.
 (Note, this is less than the n=678 you would have from the Johnson study).
 ```
 grep "^>" 18s.fa | wc -l
 ```
-Every transcriptome has a representative 18S sequence meaning there are duplicate 18S sequences, use the shell script below to keep only the unique strains (n=393).
+Every transcriptome has a representative 18S sequence meaning there are duplicate 18S sequences, use the shell script below to keep only one sequence per strain (n=393).
 ```
 grep "^>" 18s.fa | sort -k1.12 | uniq -s11 |wc -l
 ```